SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/sign-in-services.md

 # Mandatory fields.
 title: sign_in_services       # (Required) Very important for SEO.
 Intent in a unique string of 43-59 chars including spaces.
-description:                    # (Required) Important for SEO.
+description: Sign-in services # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
-author: {frodeb@superoffice.com}             # Your GitHub alias.
+author:              # Your GitHub alias.
 keywords: SuperID
 so.topic: concept                    # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud                 # cloud or onsite
 so.client: online                 # online, web, win, pocket, or mobile
 ---

 # Sign-in services